EnvisionCodeLabs/Cognition/README.md

 - [License](#license)

 ## Installation
+Before getting stated make sure you have metamask , or anyforms of wallet installed in your system.

-To get started with Cognitive AI, follow these steps:
+To get started with Cogition project , follow these steps:

 1. Clone the repository:
 ```